stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

       FROM tutorial.us_housing_units_completed
      WHERE west > 30

 Try running that query with each of the operators in place of `>`.
 Try some values other than `30` to get a sense of how this works.
-When you're ready, try to answer thse questions:
+When you're ready, try to answer these questions:

 <div class="practice-prob">
   Did the West Region ever produce <em>more than 50,000</em> housing units in one month?
 Remember, the units in the table are already in thousands.